AxioDL/metaforce/README.md

 ```sh
 hecl package MP1/URDE
 ```
-This will cook and package the debug models and will automatically enable rendering of lights in a debug build of URDE.
+This will cook and package the debug models and will automatically enable rendering of lights in a debug build of Metaforce.